Aditya-raj77x/Book-My-Show-Clone/README.md

 # Book My Show Clone
+Book my show is movies & tv show streaming site where you can rent a movie as well as buy it .

-It is a clone of Book ny show website .
+It is a clone of Book my show website .
 I have used react to make it and for the DataBase and server I have used MovieDB API .

 ## [SEE IT LIVE](https://book-my-show-clone-seven-sand.vercel.app)